 - Participation in educational outreach activities on behalf of Hudson Gardens.

 - Non-commercial usage of honey and other products derived from the hive at Hudson Gardens.

 - Attendance at the four required beekeeping classes: Beekeeping Basics, Hive Startup: Installing Nucleus Hives and Package Bees, Honeybee Hive Management Systems, and Honeybee Hive Inspections.
 These requirements must be met prior to establishing hives at Hudson Gardens and may be waived at the discretion of Hudson Gardens for experienced beekeepers.

+The application period for 2018 Community Beekeepers has closed.
+Applications for 2019 Community Beekeepers will open in August 2018.
 Please note, space in the Community Apiary and Beekeeping Program is limited and the application process is competitive.

 Learn what’s happening in the Apiary by signing up for our newsletter.